zkytony/robotdev/spot/docs/LifeCycle.md

      <img src='https://user-images.githubusercontent.com/7720184/140431642-81830481-ec90-4124-af16-bc440bd6492b.png' width="650px">

 8. Connect to Spot's WIFI.
 Tap the “3 bar” symbol on the top left corner then tap the entry for Spot's WiFI.
 Once connected, enter the user credentials.
-The credentials are written on a piece of paper taped to the left side of the desk next to the docking station.
+The credentials are written on a piece of paper taped to the left side of the desk next to the docking station and [in this google doc](https://docs.google.com/document/d/1Bw8M7-g7vHD6bsaYLfeVnYna9jk_0E7pdnKKdDD2Mg0/edit?usp=sharing).
 If you do not find it, please ask on the Slack channel #spot.

      ![wifi](https://user-images.githubusercontent.com/7720184/140433462-ea493192-ebef-41aa-965c-d1b81fc8f74a.png)